If your Mac is running poorly or if you’re running out of storage, try clearing your Mac’s cache.

 There are numerous ways to improve your Mac’s performance, but clearing your computer’s cache is a quick and easy way to help it run more efficiently.

 You don’t need to clear your Mac’s cache every day, but it’s a good idea to do some spring cleaning every once in awhile.
-Clearing your cache gets rid of temporary files (like images) your computer collects from websites you visit.
+Clearing your cache gets rid of temporary files your computer collects from websites you visit.

 How to Clear Cache on Mac

-- Open up Finder on your Mac.
+- First, open up Finder on your Mac.

 - With the Finder window open, hold down shift, command, and G. A new window will pop up.